Chekanov's dichotomy in contact topology: Introduction and statement of results

-One of the main results in this paper is the following dichotomy, similar to symplectic case as Corollary 2.7 in \cite{Ush15}, or originally appeared as Theorem 2 in \cite{Che00}. \begin{theorem} Let $N$ be a closed connected submanifold of $(M^{2n+1}, \xi = \ker \alpha)$ with $\dim N = n$.
+One of the main results in this paper is the following dichotomy, similar to the symplectic case that can be found in Corollary 2.7 in \cite{Ush15}, or Theorem~2 in \cite{Che00}. \begin{theorem} Let $N$ be a closed connected submanifold of $(M^{2n+1}, \xi = \ker \alpha)$ with $\dim N = n$.
 Then $\delta_{\alpha}$ is either non-degenerate or vanishes identically. \end{theorem}

+The most interesting submanifolds of dimension $n$ in a contact manifold $(M^{2n+1}, \xi)$ are Legendrian submanifolds.
+At present, it is unclear how $\delta_{\alpha}$ behaves in the orbit space of a Legendrian submanifold.
+We have the following conjecture.

 \begin{conj} Let $N$ be a closed connected Legendrian submanifold of a contact manifold $(M, \xi = \ker \alpha)$, then $\delta_{\alpha}$ is non-degenerate. \end{conj}